Foundation FAQ

 General FAQ

-Foundation co-chairs Bill Gates and Melinda French Gates believe that all lives have equal value and they have always been determined to use their resources to create a world where everyone has the opportunity to lead a healthy and productive life.
+Foundation Chair Bill Gates and Melinda French Gates believe that all lives have equal value and they have always been determined to use their resources to create a world where everyone has the opportunity to lead a healthy and productive life.

 You can learn more by visiting the Our story page.

-Our co-chairs do not operate the foundation with any intent to profit from its charitable activities.
+Our chair does not operate the foundation with any intent to profit from its charitable activities.
 Furthermore, all U.S. private foundations are subject to legal restrictions that prohibit them from being operated in ways that personally benefit their founders.
 Any financial earnings by the Bill & Melinda Gates Foundation Trust and profits realized by the foundation’s Strategic Investment Fund charitable holdings must be used for charitable purposes.
 Under this structure, Bill and Melinda have given away more than US$59 billion so far to cure disease, save lives, and help the world’s neediest people.

 You can learn more about the role of the board of trustees in our 2022 Annual Letter.
 The trustees are listed on the website’s Leadership page.